 Funded by / Ownership

 USSA News does not disclose ownership and a Whois search reveals domain information is redacted for privacy.
-The website is funded through online advertising and donations.
+Online advertising and donations fund the website.

 Analysis / Bias

-In review, USSA News uses moderately loaded language in headlines and articles such as this: Russia Warns of Global Conflict over Nuclear Pact Collapse.
-They typically source their information well, but many times it is to other right-wing sites with a mixed factual track record.
+In review, USSA News uses moderately loaded language in headlines and articles: Russia Warns of Global Conflict over Nuclear Pact Collapse.
+They typically source their information well, but it is often to other right-wing sites with a mixed factual track record.
 For example, they use the Daily Signal and Christian Post as sources of information.
 Both of these sources have Mixed factual ratings by our standards.
 They also sometimes link to questionable sources such as Conservative Fighters, which has a poor track record with fact-checkers.
 Lastly, all articles on this website favor the right and/or libertarian positions.